navidcy/barotropic_QG/README.md

 A pseudospectral code for solving the barotropic vorticity equation on a beta-plane.

+## Time-stepping Scheme

+For time-stepping the exponential time-differencing Runge-Kutta 4th order scheme is used.
+More details in [these notes](https://github.com/navidcy/ETDRK4_notes/blob/master/ETDRK4-timestepping.pdf)

 ## Author

 Navid C. Constantinou.
 Scripps Institution of Oceanography, UC San Diego.
 2016